marq24/ha-tibber-pulse-local/TIBBER-PULSE-AS-NON-TIBBER-CUSTOMER.md

 If you are not a customer of Tibber anymore, maybe you don't want that.
 For this, you can set up a new or use your own existing mqtt server ( e.g. a [mosquitto](https://mosquitto.org) in your local network).

-Here is the mqtt section of my params:
+Here is an example mqtt section of the params:

 ```
 mqtt_param: